 The goal of this exercise is to notice some patterns.
 Not to understand every single line of code.

 Use your answers to the questions above as a study guide.
-Even if you answered "I don't know",
+Even if you answered "I don't know", that's useful information.

 Feeling uncomfortable means you're doing something different.
 You're challenging yourself.
 You're learning and growing.